The Bloomberg School takes pride in its diverse student population and welcomes the opportunity to work with students

 If you attended university outside of the United States or English-speaking Canada, your application will not be complete without an official credential evaluation.

-*While WES is the preferred agency, BSPH will accept credential evaluations from ECE, Educational Perspectives, Foundation for International Services and SpanTran.
+*While WES is the preferred agency, BSPH will accept credential evaluations from ECE, Educational Perspectives, and SpanTran.
 Applicants should seek permission from the Admissions Office to use an agency other than those listed here before submitting an application.
-Credential Evaluations from ECE, Educational Perspectives, Foundation for International Services, and SpanTran must be completed on official documents (documents sent directly from the university to the agency), must be a course-by-course credential evaluation, and should be sent directly to the BSPH Admissions Office electronically.
+Credential Evaluations from ECE, Educational Perspectives, and SpanTran must be completed on official documents (documents sent directly from the university to the agency), must be a course-by-course credential evaluation, and should be sent directly to the BSPH Admissions Office electronically.
 If using SpanTran, please apply using only the custom application they have created for the Bloomberg School to ensure you obtain the right kind of evaluation and avoid delays in processing.